When should you water Monstera Deliciosa?

 Do Monstera prefer bottom or top watering?

 I like to do both.
-Because my Monstera is upstairs, it’s convenient for me to top water it (usually using a glass and the bathroom tap).
+Because one of my Monstera is upstairs, it’s convenient for me to top water it (usually using a glass and the bathroom tap).
 But every so often I haul it downstairs and let it bottom water, usually overnight.

 Do not panic about watering Monstera.
 As long as you’re watering less than once a week and more than once a month, it’ll likely be absolutely fine.